The Blog Social

 • Patience during the initial setup process

-• Willingness to monitor and optimize
+• Willingness to monitor and optimise

 What you get in return is hours of your life back every week, a consistent Pinterest presence, and traffic that compounds over time instead of disappearing after 24 hours.